madhug-nadig/articles/_posts/2017-07-13-support-vector-machine-tutorial-sklearn-algorithm.md

 The distance between the closest point and the decision boundary is referred to as **margin**.
 In SVMs, all we are really doing is maximizing this margin.
 The points closest to the seperating boundary are referred to as **support vectors**.
 Thus, all SVM does is maximize the distance between the seperating hyperplane and the support vectors.
 Simple, yeah?

-# What's a Hyperplane?
+## What's a Hyperplane?

 A hyperplane is a n-1 dimensional Euclidean space that can divide any n dimensional Eucildean space into 2 disconnected parts.
 A hyperplane can be a point - 0 dimensional, a line - 1 Dimensional, a plane - 2 Dimensional and so on.

+Let's break it down a bit.
+First, let's take a line.
+Now a single point could break that line into two disconnected parts - in this case the said point is the *seperating hyperplace*.
+When we take a 2D plane, we can have a line as a seperating hyperplane.
+Similarly, if we take a 3 dimensional euclidean space, we will need a plane to seperate the 3D space into two disconnected parts.
+Similarly, if we want to split a space with 512 dimensions into two disconnect parts, we will need a 511 Dimensional Euclidean space to do so.

+In call the cases, in order to seperate an n dimensional Euclidean space, we used a n-1 dimensional Euclidean space.
+This n-1 Dimensional space is your hyperplane.

+# How does the SVM work?

+To make it easier to understand, let us take the example of linearly seperable binary sets.